Nguyen17/Hacktoberfest-Sign-In/README.md

-# Hactoberfest Sign In Sheet 2017!
+# Hacktoberfest Sign In Sheet 2017!
 The goal of this repo is to help beginners doing their first pull requests.
 Feel free to join!

 ## Instruction